Version: Monday 13th April 2020

-30. We will not hold any of your personal data for more than five years after the termination of our relationship.
+30. We will not hold any of your personal data for more than seven years after the termination of our relationship.

 31. Under the General Data Protection Regulation (GDPR), you, as a data subject have a number of rights which are detailed below:

 32. Request access to your personal data that we hold about you (commonly known as a “data subject access request” or DSAR).
 This enables you to receive a copy of the personal data we hold about you or are otherwise processing.

 33. Request correction of the personal data that we hold about you.
 This enables you to have any incomplete or inaccurate data we hold about you corrected.
 We will need to verify the accuracy of the new data you provide to us.